kevinslin/seed-tldr/vault/common.mongodump.md

 - Create a dump of a given database with a given username; user will be prompted for password:

 `mongodump --username {{username}} {{database}} --password`

+- Create a dump from a specific instance; host, user, password and database will be defined in the connection string:

+`mongodump --uri {{connection_string}}`